 3. Religious zealots criticized Mary’s youthful look in the statue.
-They thought that she is too young to be the mother of a 33-year old Jesus.
+They thought that she is too young to be the mother of a 33-year-old Jesus.
 But, then, they forgot that Mary was a Virgin, right?
 Virgins don’t just wrinkle quickly, yaaassss!? 😀

 4. Pieta was attacked in 1972 by a Hungarian geologist.
 The sculpture received 12 blows from the man’s hammer.
-He was later sent to a mental institution, released two years after and was deported.
+He was later sent to a mental institution, released two years after, and was deported.

 5. The Greatest?
-For some art enthusiasts, Pieta is Michelangelo’s greatest work – way better than the frescoes at Sistine Chapel or the Statue of David in Florence.
+For some art enthusiasts, Pieta is Michelangelo’s greatest work – way better than the frescoes at the Sistine Chapel or the Statue of David in Florence.
 I’ve seen all three but my vote goes to the frescoes.

-Rome and the Vatican are packed with places to see and history to marvel at.
-If you’re going to stay there for a few days only, it’s very impossible to squeeze and see everything you want to see.
-This Rome & Vatican Pass will let you see the places you’ve been dying to visit and known of from the pages of history books.
+Rome and the Vatican are full of places to see and history to marvel at.
+If you’re going to stay there for a few days only, it’s very impossible to squeeze everything you want to see.
+So, it is wise to do the Hop-on and Hop-Off Bus Pass for 24, 48, and 72 hours!
+This will save you time and you’ll see the places you’ve been dying to visit and have known of from the pages of history books.

 Hostel Alessandro Palace and Bar is your best bet in Rome.
 This hostel exceeded my expectations.
 The spacious rooms are secured with magnetic key cards and equipped with safe lockers for your valuables.
 You have to bring your own lock though.
 If you forgot to bring one, you can always buy one in their vending machine downstairs.
 They also have a bar that serves your alcohol needs.
 The staff are friendly and speaks English, too.
-The area has a lot of cafes, restaurants and grocery shops.
+The area has a lot of cafes, restaurants, and grocery shops.
 The Roman Colosseum is 30 minutes and the Trevi Fountain is 20 minutes walk from here.
 But, most of all, it’s less than 5 minutes walk to the Rome Central Station.
-Trains to the airport and to another parts of Italy start and end in this station.
-You can book Hostel Alessandro Palace and Bar in Rome via HostelWorld and Booking.
+Trains to the airport and to other parts of Italy start and end at this station.
+You can book your accommodations in Rome through HostelWorld and Booking.com.